 Green Your Halloween with Eco-Friendly Halloween Ideas

 One of the easiest ways to reuse and reduce landfill waste, as well as expenses, is by recycling or upcycling Halloween costumes.
-Costumes are frequently worn only one time so there are great deals to be had at thrift stores, garage sales or costume exchanges (a favorite on college campuses).
-Also check with family, friends and neighbors to see if they have costumes you can borrow.
-There are countless options for DIY costumes like these 21 Halloween costumes you can make with a box.
+Costumes are frequently worn only one time so there are great deals to be had at thrift stores, garage sales or eBay.
+Also, check with family, friends and neighbors to see if they have costumes you can borrow.
+Another place to look for costumes is your closet!
+There are countless options for DIY costumes including this fantastic bat costume made from broken umbrellas.

 Homemade decorations are fun to make with kids.
 Save plastic milk jugs and turn them into milk jug ghosts for your porch, walkway or yard.
 Simply draw Halloween faces with a permanent marker or Sharpie on one side and on the other side, cut a hole, fill the milk jugs with rocks to give them weight and add a few LED tea lights.
 When Halloween is over, empty the jugs and throw them into your recycling bin!

-Candy is at the core of Halloween.
-You can make sustainable purchasing decisions event when it comes to choosing Halloween candy.
-Choose candy that is Union Made in America.
+The last part of a green Halloween is trick-or-treating.
+The easiest way to go green trick-or treating is to use a reusable bag like Eco Promotional Products’ Recycled Halloween Bag.
+After Halloween, this recycled promotional product can be used for groceries or saved for many more years of trick-or-treating.
 It’s hard for anyone to resist eating candy while trick-or-treating, but don’t throw wrappers on the ground.
 Respect the Earth and keep wrappers in a bag or pocket until they can be disposed of properly.
-Trick-or-treating in your own neighborhood in lieu of driving somewhere reduces your carbon footprint.
+Trick-or-treating in your own neighborhood in lieu of driving distances reduces your carbon footprint.